home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Configuration

 The Plugwise Smile(s) present in your network will be automatically detected via Zeroconf discovery and will be shown on the Integrations-page.
-To set up an integration, click CONFIGURATION on the discovered Entity and you will be presented with a dialog requesting the Smile password.
+To set up an integration, click the "CONFIGURATION" button on the discovered integration and you will be presented with a dialog requesting your Smile password.
 After you click submit, you will have the opportunity to select the area(s) where individual Smile appliances are located.

 PLEASE NOTE 1: the Unique ID(s) of the Plugwise integration(s) has(have) changed due to the introduction of automatic discovery.
 If you have already configured the Plugwise integration(s) via the "Integrations --> Plus-button"-method, you can ignore the newly discovered Plugwise integration(s).